Getting started with your homeschool journey can be a daunting and overwhelming challenge.

 Another area where you will save money by homeschooling!

 You are almost ready!
-Now you need to sit down and look at a calendar and decide when you want to start and try to mark off breaks for holidays, family visits, etc.
+Now you need to sit down and look at a calendar and decide when you want to start school.
+Mark off breaks for holidays, family visits, etc.

-You may be shocked by the idea of year round school, but it can actually be a much more relaxing choice for teacher and student.
+You may be shocked by the idea of year-round school, but it can actually be a much more relaxing choice for teacher and student.
 No rushing to cram the whole year’s curriculum into so many months and no need to spend a month reviewing at the beginning of the year.

 Do some research and take time to see what would fit your family life best.

 When it comes to homeschooling though, it is priceless to have a community around you for help and support.

 Keep in mind though, that most co-ops only work because everybody pitches in.
 You will likely be expected to volunteer in some way whether it be childcare for the nursery, teaching a class, or assistant teaching.

 Also, try googling “Homeschool co-ops near me” and you will likely get a number of options.
 If that fails, HSLDA also has a national database on their website divided by state and county.

 Now that you have your curriculum, a school calendar, and you have decided about a co-op…it is time to sit down with the curriculum and map out what your days and weeks are going to look like.

-What subjects will be taught everyday?
+What subjects will be taught every day?
 What subjects do not need to be taught every day?
 What time of day do you plan to start school?
 Could you try to plan the days that are “lighter” to be the days you also go to co-op, library day, or an errand day?

 Again, you are homeschooling – which means you are in charge – and you can change all of this the first week if it isn’t working for you.
 I am just a big fan of having a plan and a structure and THEN adjusting it if need be.

-Your kids may be really excited at first.
-School will be super fun and they will look forward to the day’s lessons with mom.
-Eventually though, you are likely to hit a day (or many days) where your kids do not want anything to do with school.
+No matter what homeschool style you use though, you are likely to hit a day (or many days) when your kids do not want anything to do with school.
 They may throw tantrums, refuse to do work, and refuse to listen.